 - 2 pounds mixed seafood - example 1/2 pound shrimp, 1/2 pound scallops, 1 dozen cherrystone clams, 1 dozen mussels

-- Add the wine, tomatoes and crushed red pepper flakes, bring to a boil, lower heat and barely simmer for 30 minutes.
+- Add the wine and tomatoes, bring to a boil, lower heat and barely simmer for 30 minutes.
 Season with salt and pepper.

-- Just before serving poach seafood in the simmering tomato fennel broth until just cooked through, timing depends on the size of shrimp and scallops... simmer until mussels and clams open.
+- Just before serving, add the seafood and poach in the simmering tomato fennel broth until just cooked through, timing depends on the size of shrimp and scallops... simmer until mussels and clams open.

 - Do NOT overcook.